Guidebook → Fishing rules

 Boats

 Subject to suitable experience and the agreement of the Host, tenants may make use of the rowing boats.
-All boats must be tied at the designated location and securely locked after use.
+All boats must be tied at their designated location and securely locked after use.
 Life jackets must be worn at all times while in the boats.

 Permitted Fishing